Julie Cromer: Career

 She began her career in athletics working for the Midwestern Collegiate Conference.
-She later served as assistant athletic director at Wright State University.
-She left Wright State to begin a ten year duration at the NCAA where she served as director of academic and membership affairs.
-She then served as executive associate athletics director and SWA at Indiana University for four years and the senior deputy athletics director at the University of Arkansas for six years.
+She later served as Assistant Athletic Director at Wright State University.
+She left Wright State to begin a ten-year duration at the National Collegiate Athletic Association (NCAA) where she served as Director of Academic and Membership Affairs.
+She then served as Executive Associate Athletics Director and Senior Woman Administrator (SWA) at Indiana University Bloomington for four years and the Senior Deputy Athletics Director at the University of Arkansas for six years.
+As interim Athletic Director at Arkansas after Jeff Long was fired, she fired football coach Bret Bielema.

 Ohio

-On August 31, 2019, she was hired by Ohio University to become the schools athletic director following Jim Schaus who left to become the Commissioner of the Southern Conference.
+On August 31, 2019, she was hired by Ohio University to become the schools Athletic Director following Jim Schaus who left to become the Commissioner of the Southern Conference.
 During her first year, the Ohio Football Team won the Idaho Potato Bowl.
-The following year the Ohio Men's Basketball Team won the 2020 MAC men's basketball tournament and upset ACC regular season champion Virginia Cavaliers in the first round of the NCAA tournament.
+The following year the Ohio Men's Basketball Team won the 2020 MAC men's basketball tournament and upset Atlantic Coast Conference (AAC) regular season champion Virginia Cavaliers in the first round of the NCAA tournament.
 This was the school's first tournament win since a sweet sixteen appearance in 2012.